sagemath/trac_to_gh/Issue 4498.md

 # Issue 4498: The argument function does not work with variables.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4498

 Original creator: TimothyClemans